klis87/redux-requests/docusaurus/docs/introduction/examples.md

 ---
 title: Examples
-description: Examples for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: Examples for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 There are following examples currently: